gooviuy/NumberGuessing/README.md

-MAKING PROGRESS ON THE GUESS A NUMBER APP.
+GUESS A NUMBER APPLICATION.

-This app will be able soon and is made under the languages : HTML, CSS, JAVASCRIPT.
+This app was made under the languages : HTML, CSS, JAVASCRIPT.

+The main of this proyect was to create a responsive enviroment between the user and the browser.